TeleIO/Telemachus-1/readme.md

 * Integrated Houston + Mkon
 * Automated Building Pipeline

-#### External Connection Note
-This mod includes version checking using [MiniAVC](https://forum.kerbalspaceprogram.com/index.php?/topic/173126-180-ksp-avc-add-on-version-checker-plugin-miniavc/).
-If you opt-in, it will use the internet to check whether there is a new version available.
-Data is only read from the internet and no personal information is sent.
-For a more comprehensive version checking experience, please download the [KSP-AVC plugin](https://github.com/linuxgurugamer/KSPAddonVersionChecker/releases).

 #### Building (&testing) telemachus-reborn
 * this differs from the old original build docu found here:[Building](https://github.com/richardbunt/Telemachus/wiki/Building)